open-innovations/regional-fes/2021-FES/data/maps/README.md

 * Contains National Statistics data © Crown copyright and database right 2019
 * Contains OS data © Crown copyright and database right 2019

+The [motorway network](motorway-simple.geojson) is from Open Street Map Contributors (ODbL).
+The [grid supply points](gridsupplypoints-unique-all.geojson) are from National Grid ESO.
+Place names come from the [GeoNames Gazetteer](http://download.geonames.org/export/dump/readme.txt) (CC-BY-4.0).

 We have to convert from Output Area (2011) to Local Authority District (2019) using [data from the ONS](https://geoportal.statistics.gov.uk/datasets/postcode-to-output-area-to-lower-layer-super-output-area-to-middle-layer-super-output-area-to-local-authority-district-august-2019-lookup-in-the-uk).